Rick Holland's Colonization Speech

 There are many things that make Delta Upsilon special but I want share some of the most important ones:

 First and foremost, we are a non-secret fraternity.
 Just look around you, we are assembled here tonight in one of the most public and visible buildings on campus.
 Having this ceremony in Hendricks Chapel has deep meaning for all the alumni gathered here because it’s in this building that each of us took our Oath to become a DU Brother.
-We hope it will also be the place that all of YOU take Oath as well.
+We hope it will also be the place that all of YOU take that Oath as well.

 We are also don’t believe in hazing.
 Most of the alumni in this room joined DU because we believe – like you - that a man shouldn’t have to endure humiliation or abuse to prove himself.
 We believe that true Brotherhood is based on trust, and mutual respect and we feel strongly that men at Syracuse should always have the option to join a non-hazing fraternity.
 It’s one of the main reasons we’re so passionate about getting DU back at Syracuse - because we want to give all of you the same opportunity that we had.